 Q4 CY2023 average daily boardings in EFCs increased by up to 2% on weekdays and around 1.5% on weekends during early years of COVID compared to pre-COVID.
 By Q4 CY 2023, EFC boardings were still up around 1% higher than pre-COVID weekdays and somewhat less increased on weekends.
 The essential trips made in the early part of COVID are more likely to have been made by people who relied on transit to access essential jobs and services.
-The NextGen Bus Plan prioritized investing in EFCs, and that has likely also contributed to the 1% increase in the share of boardings that will continue to be seen in EFCs in 2023.
+The NextGen Bus Plan prioritized investing in frequency improvements for key lines serving EFCs, and that has likely also contributed to the 1% increase in the share of boardings that will continue to be seen in EFCs in 2023.